IDU-CVLab/NST_for_Gen/README.md

    >   $ sudo chown -R $(id -u):$(id -g) assets/

 ## Running the codes
-After running the container, you are ready to run the full codes for generating data,training, and testing on the generated data.
+After installations, you are ready to run the full codes for generating data,training, and testing on the generated data.

 ### Example testing command:
 * This command runs on the sampled images in the 'assets' folder.
 Please change the directories in the code to reflect your own project directories.
 ```bash
 $ python src/test.py --content_dir "assets/sample_input/masks/" --style_dir "assets/sample_input/data/" --style_mask_dir "assets/sample_input/masks/"
 ```
-_For Docker container:_
+_For installation with Docker Image, run the container and the following command in it:_
 ```bash
 # . $bashrc  >/dev/null && conda activate env-torch  >/dev/null && cd /NST_for_Gen && python src/test.py --content_dir "assets/sample_input/masks/" --style_dir "assets/sample_input/data/" --style_mask_dir "assets/sample_input/masks/"
 ```